Russia warns Britain it could strike back after Cameron remark on Ukraine | Law-Order

 "The Ambassador was called upon to reflect on the inevitable catastrophic consequences of such hostile steps by London and immediately refute the belligerent provocative statements of the head of the Foreign Office in the most decisive and unambiguous way."
 Cameron, during a visit to Kyiv last week, told Reuters that Ukraine had a right to use the weapons provided by Britain to strike targets inside Russia, and that it was up to Kyiv whether or not to do so.

 The British foreign office spokesperson said on Monday Casey had also restated "the UK's position on providing support to Ukraine" in the meeting with Russian officials.
-(Additional reporting by Muvija M in London; Editing by Nick Macfie)
+(Editing by Nick Macfie)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)